History of gravitational theory: Newton's law of universal gravitation

-In 1679, Robert Hooke wrote to Isaac Newton of his hypothesis concerning orbital motion, which partly depends on an inverse-square force.
-(Note: Newton was almost certainly influenced by this correspondence to do his subsequent work on gravitation, although he denied that Hooke had told him of the inverse-square force.)
-In 1684, both Hooke and Newton told Edmond Halley that they had proven the inverse-square law of planetary motion, in January and August, respectively.
-While Hooke refused to produce his proofs, Newton was prompted to compose De motu corporum in gyrum ('On the motion of bodies in an orbit'), in which he mathematically derives Kepler's laws of planetary motion.
-In 1687, with Halley's support (and to Hooke's dismay), Newton published Philosophiæ Naturalis Principia Mathematica (Mathematical Principles of Natural Philosophy), which hypothesizes the inverse-square law of universal gravitation.
+In 1679, Robert Hooke wrote to Isaac Newton of his hypothesis concerning orbital motion as a combination of tangential inertial motion and a central force.
+He also asked for the precise trajectory implied an inverse-square force.
+Newton was almost certainly influenced by this correspondence to do his subsequent work on gravitation, although he denied that Hooke had told him of the inverse-square force.
+In January 1684 Hooke told Edmond Halley and Christopher Wren that he had proven the inverse-square law of planetary motion but he refused to produce his proof.
+That summer, Halley visited Newton and asked if Newton knew what trajectory an inverse square force would produce.
+Newton said an ellipse and by November 1684 he sent Halley De motu corporum in gyrum ('On the motion of bodies in an orbit'), in which he mathematically derives Kepler's laws of planetary motion.
+In 1687, with Halley's support Newton published Philosophiæ Naturalis Principia Mathematica (Mathematical Principles of Natural Philosophy), which hypothesizes the inverse-square law of universal gravitation.
 In his own words:I deduced that the forces which keep the planets in their orbs must be reciprocally as the squares of their distances from the centres about which they revolve; and thereby compared the force requisite to keep the moon in her orb with the force of gravity at the surface of the earth; and found them to answer pretty nearly.

+Although Hooke was unable develop a mathematical theory of gravity and work out the consequences, he claimed that the inverse square law portion was his "notion".